poseidon/matchbox/Documentation/rktnetes.md

-# Kubernetes
+# Kubernetes (with rkt)

-The Kubernetes example provisions a 3 node Kubernetes v1.4.0 cluster with one controller, two workers, and TLS authentication.
+The `rktnetes` example provisions a 3 node Kubernetes v1.4.0 cluster with [rkt](https://github.com/coreos/rkt) as the container runtime.
+The cluster has one controller, two workers, and TLS authentication.
 An etcd cluster backs Kubernetes and coordinates CoreOS auto-updates (enabled for disk installs).

 ## Requirements